arashnm80/arashnm80.github.io/handbook.md

 Freedom to choose what to do or not to do without compulsion.
 Freedom to choose peace or pick a battle, to do nothing or to create sth.
 ### Life Factor
 - $LifeFactor = \int_{born}^{death}\left [ Pleasure(t) - Pain(t) \right ]dt$ <br>
+- If I could choose, whould I prefer to choose to be born again in this life and body or not? what would the answer in each year of my life?
 - Am I willing to endure 3 times more pain to achieve 2 times more joy?
 Am I willing to half my joy to one third my pain?
 - stay, leave, alive,  live, positive, negative, brain, heart, probability, mindset glasses
+### time travel
+- If I could time travel to past what would I do differently in the past?
+- If I could time travel from my last moments on dying bed to current moment, what would I do?
 ### point of view
 - first person view
 - see myself through my eyes not others.